 - Irregular or poor ovulation

-Because of its relatively low cost and high success rates, IUI also is a popular treatment when infertility is unexplained.
+Because of its relatively low cost and high success rates, artificial insemination is a popular treatment when infertility is unexplained.

 The Effect of Medications on IUI Success

 IUI success rates are often higher when used in conjunction with fertility drugs (such as clomiphene citrate, or injectable gonadotropins).
-While some women with normal ovulation cycles may omit this step, pregnancy results are higher when used in conjunction with IUI, as these medications stimulate the ovaries to produce for than one follicle per month.
+While some women with normal ovulation cycles may omit this step, pregnancy results are higher when used in conjunction with IUI, as these medications help induce ovulation, by stimulating the ovaries to produce for than one follicle per month.